 Questions You May Have About Weight Gain

 - How often should I feed my baby?

 Weight Gain Tips

 - Newborns usually gain about 5 to 7 ounces a week for the first 1 to 2 months.

 - Your baby may grow ½ to 1 inch the first month.

 - If your baby is healthy and gaining weight from visit to visit, he should be fine.

-- Feed your baby when he is hungry, or at least every 4 hours.
+- Feed your baby when he is hungry, or at least every 3 to 4 hours.

 Are you and baby starting to get cabin fever?
 If the weather is nice, take your baby outside for a stroll.
 If you go visiting, just ask people to wash their hands before they hold your baby.
 Your baby will enjoy meeting your friends, and they will certainly enjoy meeting your baby!